catppuccin/nvim/README.md

 If you'd like to know which highlight groups are being affected by catppuccin, checkout this directory: [`lua/catppuccin/groups/integrations/`](https://github.com/catppuccin/nvim/tree/main/lua/catppuccin/groups/integrations).

-Here is the default options:
+Here are the default options:

 ```lua
 require("catppuccin").setup({